The future of healthcare looks promising with emerging SaaS trends and technologies.

 Let’s take a moment and reflect on the cloud scenario a few years back.
 Cloud used to be an intimidating thing back then.

 Healthcare Software-as-a-Service (SaaS) applications initially faced a lot of backlash due to security reasons.
-Today, with more safeguards in place, healthcare businesses are starting to see the benefits of SaaS apps.
+Today, with more safeguards in place, healthcare businesses are starting to see the benefits.

 The Healthcare SaaS Market Outlook

-Healthcare SaaS will become more prevalent as time goes by because the solutions have cost, security, and scalability benefits.
+Healthcare SaaS will become more prevalent in the future due to cost, security, and scalability benefits.

 Researchers have recently valued the global healthcare cloud computing market at approximately $18 billion.
 They expect the market to generate around USD 61 billion by 2025, at a CAGR of around 18.7% between 2019 and 2025.